-Take one or two tablets every day of the dried herb “Feverfew (Tanacetun parthenium) as a preventative.”
+Take one or two tablets every day of the dried herb Feverfew (Tanacetum parthenium L.) as a preventative.
 Dr. Weil says it is "safe to take indefinitely" and is available at most health food stores.

 matter of fact, my skin was turning yellow after, who knows how long (18 months), before the doctor took me off it.

 I was taking divided doses of 200mgs at breakfast and 200mgs at lunch.
-Many migraineurs have found this beneficial, so I thinks its worth giving it a try.
+Many migraineurs have found this beneficial, so I thinks it's worth giving it a try.

-Put 1 tablespoon of whole linseed's (called flax seeds here) in a coffee plunger and poor a cup or two of boiling water from the kettle on to it and leave it to steep overnight.
+Put 1 tablespoon of whole linseeds (called flax seeds here) in a coffee plunger and poor a cup or two of boiling water from the kettle on to it and leave it to steep overnight.
 Drink one cup in the morning if you need to get your bowels moving.

-Some practitioners believe Migraines are from sluggish bowels.
+Some practitioners believe migraines are from sluggish bowels.